metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

         libicudata.so.66 => /lib/x86_64-linux-gnu/libicudata.so.66 (0x00007f99320fc000)
 ```

-Let’s start with `libnode` and again look for the `accept` like symbols/functions.
+Let’s start with `libnode` and look for the `accept` like symbols/functions again.

 {{<figure src="mirrord-ghidra-accept.png" alt="mirrord - use ghidra to find imports" height="250" width="100%">}}